 - Stir in the carrots, followed by the chicken stock.
 Add the chicken back into the pan, along with the broccoli.

 - Stir to combine all the ingredients and bring to a simmer.
 Cover and simmer 15 minutes until the chicken is cooked through.
+Stir in the optional cream if using.
 The curried chicken thighs are ready to serve.

 - Plate a serving of basmati rice, then scoop a serving of the chicken curry to serve over the rice.
 Enjoy!

 - 15 Years, 3 Kids, 5 Houses and 1 Wine that’s seen it all. by L’Occasion

 - Azaleas, Rosé and Pizza: A Few of My Favorite Things by Pull That Cork

 - Go-To Chardonnays (and recipes for pairing) by Grape Experiences

 - My Go-To Wine for Curry by Cooking Chat

 - Need a Go-To Wine?
 Go to Beaujolais! by The Swirling Dervish